Servings: 2 / Prep Time: 15 minutes / Cook Time: 30 minutes

 - 2 cloves Garlic, minced

-- 2 cups Chicken Bone Broth (or Chicken Stock)
+- 2 cups Chicken Bone Broth or Chicken Stock (use low-sodium if your’e sensitive to salt)

 - 6 oz. fresh Salmon Fillet (one large or two smaller salmon fillets work)